VIBE: Vector Index Benchmark for Embeddings: VIBE

-\paragraph{Broad hardware support} \textsc{VIBE} builds on the performance evaluation code developed in ANN-benchmarks~\citep{aumuller2020ann}, extending it with support for a broad range of hardware platforms.
-Dropping the dependency on Docker, our pipeline supports high-performance computing (HPC) platforms by using Apptainer for containerization.
-Further, the benchmark also supports GPU-based implementations (see Figure~\ref{fig:binary-and-GPU}, right panel).
+\textsc{VIBE} features additional components that support future research on vector indexes.
+Its evaluation pipeline builds on the evaluation code of ANN-Benchmarks~\citep{aumuller2020ann} and extends it to support a broader range of hardware platforms.
+Dropping the dependency on Docker, the benchmark pipeline supports high-performance computing (HPC) platforms through Apptainer containerization~\citep{kurtzer2017singularity} and NUMA-aware execution.
+Furthermore, the benchmark supports GPU implementations (see Appendix~\ref{app:binary-and-GPU}).

-\paragraph{Visualization tools} Our benchmark features a companion website\footnote{\url{https://vector-index-bench.github.io/}} that provides interactive plots (see Appendix~\ref{app:website}) to further explore the results and characteristics of the data.
-In particular, the website allows comparing algorithms at different recall levels, and to interactively explore the performance of any configuration of each algorithm, even the ones not on the Pareto frontier.

-\paragraph{Open and extendable} The benchmark suite and website are designed to easily accommodate extensions by adding both new datasets and algorithms.
-The benchmark is open source and available at \url{https://github.com/vector-index-bench/vibe}.
+The benchmark features a companion website\footnote{\url{https://vector-index-bench.github.io/}} that provides interactive plots (see Appendix~\ref{app:website}) to further explore benchmark results and dataset characteristics.
+In particular, the website allows users to compare algorithms at different recall levels and interactively examine every tested configuration, including configurations that do not lie on the Pareto frontier.
+The companion website and the benchmark suite are designed to make it easy to add new datasets and algorithms (see Appendix~\ref{app:datasets}).